naveinaustin/android/udemy/README.md

 # Android

-The following apps were created during study using:
+The following apps were created during study using a Udemy course:

-##Head First Android (Book)
+##Learn Android App Development With Java Step By Step

 ### 1. Button Click App
     The app allows you to click on a button and modify a TextView to show a message.
 You can also click